justingolden21/cellular-automata/README.md

 Explore all 256 rules of 1D cellular automata

-- Enter a rule number to view its cellular automata
+- Enter a rule number to view its rules and cellular automaton

 - Change the grid size and square size

+- Edit the edge condition and initial condition

+- Copy or download the cellular automaton

 - Link to a specific rule number for easy sharing : )

+- View, copy, or download the raw data

+- Featuring dark mode, themes, grid lines, and fullscreen canvas options

+- Experimental: Open all 256 elementary cellular automata at once

+- Learn about cellular automata and more in the "About" section

+- Now a PWA for offline use on mobile and desktop

 More reading: https://mathworld.wolfram.com/ElementaryCellularAutomaton.html